 - Access: Access is free, but it is important to respect the place.

-An Industrial Vestige The former Marnaval paper mill is an emblematic industrial site in the region, once thriving in paper production.
-Closed for several decades, this factory offers a fascinating setting for urbex.
+An Industrial Relic: The former Marnaval paper mill is an iconic industrial site in the region, once a thriving paper producer.
+Closed for several decades, this factory offers a fascinating setting for urban exploration.

 Site Features

-- Infrastructure: Industrial buildings, old machines and deserted warehouses.
+- Infrastructure: Industrial buildings, old machinery and deserted warehouses.

 - Access: Access is relatively easy, but it is important to remain cautious.